Ageas and BlackRock: Transparency notification | MarketScreener

-In accordance with the rules on financial transparency*, BlackRock has notified Ageas on 21 February 2019 that, on 19 February 2019, its interest has exceeded the legal threshold of 5% of the shares issued by Ageas.
-Its current shareholding stands at 5.00%.
+In accordance with the rules on financial transparency*, BlackRock has notified Ageas on 27 February 2019 that, on 25 February 2019, its interest has fallen below the legal threshold of 5% of the shares issued by Ageas.
+Its current shareholding stands at 4.99%.

 * article 14, paragraph 1 of the law of 2 May 2007 on disclosure of major holdings us provisions.